-Garden irises (Iris spp.) are in two main varieties: the bearded and the beardless types.
+Garden irises (Iris spp.) are in two main iris varieties: bearded and the beardless.
 Siberian irises (Iris sibirica), the most common beardless variety, are hardy in U.S. Department of Agriculture plant hardiness zones 3 through 9.
 Bearded irises are hardy in USDA zones 3 through 10, depending on the specific variety and cultivar.
-Both bearded and beardless irises benefit from proper pruning, which encourages healthy growth and lush flowering while discouraging disease and pest problems.
+Easy perennials to grow, both bearded and beardless irises benefit from proper pruning, which encourages healthy growth and lush flowering while discouraging disease and pest problems.

 The only necessary pruning tool for any iris variety is a set of sharp shears.
 Wear gloves to protect your hands when cutting back the plants because iris leaves have stiff edges that can cause injury.
 Before pruning, wipe the shears with a cloth soaked in isopropyl alcohol, and also wipe the shears with isopropyl alcohol after pruning one plant and before pruning another plant, minimizing the spread of plant diseases and pests.
 Dispose of removed plant material promptly after pruning so the dead leaves and flowers don't provide cover for pests and diseases.